theshadsolo/backend-code-challenge/README.md

 ## Challenge 4
 ___
 Add a RESTful compliant endpoint for updating a User.
 This should update the user in the database.

+## Submit PR

+Using Github submit a PR for your `challenge-changes` branch to the original https://github.com/midwest-tape/backend-code-challenge repository.